downplay/jarl-react/packages/jarl-react-native/README.md

 ## This Package

-`jarl-react` is the core routing library of JARL.
+`jarl-react-native` contains the React Native components for JARL.

 For documentation, source code and issue tracking, please see the monorepo: